-The sun was trying to break through a thin cloud of tiny water droplets obstructing the beauty of the Bay Area on a chilly January day in 1967.
-I wasn’t here waiting for the fog to break for the summer of love, but a week late for my new assignment in Southeast Asia.
+The sun was trying to break through thin clouds of tiny water droplets obstructing the beauty of the Bay Area on a chilly January day in 1967.
+I wasn’t here waiting for the fog to break, or the summer of love, but a week late for my new assignment in Southeast Asia.
 I’d just recovered from pneumonia at a USAF hospital near my hometown.

 After seven more hours of boredom and on and off naps — in the comfortable belly of our silver bird — I was awakened by the Aircraft Commander, who announced thirty minutes to touchdown at Tan Son Nhut.
 No one applauded.

-I felt the huge jet losing altitude as the pilots slowed for their tactical approach.
-As we entered the hot dense air over the South China Sea, an F-4 appeared at 100 yards starboard, the Phantom II rocked is wings went wet with afterburners and disappeared in an instant.
+I felt the huge jet rapidly losing altitude as the pilots prepared for a tactical approach, an especially steep descent, into Tan Son Nhut.
+As we entered the hot, dense air over the South China Sea, an F-4 appeared at 100 yards starboard.
+The Phantom II rocked its wings, went wet with afterburners, and disappeared in an instant.
 An impressive welcome indeed, and a free flight over too, courtesy the USAF.